 Somehow, even with all the extra work, people still look to build their own houses, despite the cost and aggravation.
 Why?
 Rarely does a home have absolutely everything you want, down to the intricate details.
 You can customize your new home, and to some people, that’s worth it.
 Of course, if you’re not looking to build a home, you can always go through lenders like Veteran’s United, who will help get you through the VA Home Loan process without all the hassle.

-Home Advisor estimates that it costs anywhere from $149,044-$430,418 to build a house in 2018.
+Home Advisor estimates that it cost anywhere from $149,044-$430,418 to build a house in 2018.
 But, apparently, some people have built homes for as low as $13,000 and as high as $750,000.
 With a price gap like this, it’s hard to give a good estimate as to what your home’s construction would cost.
 But, there are also great tools, such as this cost building calculator, out there which can give you a rough estimate based on the grade of materials you plan to use, how big you’re planning for your house to be, and what state and county you live in.
 Just remember, this doesn’t include the cost of your land.
-If that’s scaring you, you can always look at buying a house that’s move-in ready by talking to one of our top rated VA Home Loan providers, like Rocket Mortgage.
+If that’s scaring you, you can always look at buying a house that’s move-in ready by talking to one of our top-rated VA Home Loan providers, like Rocket Mortgage.

 VA Construction Loan

 A VA Construction Loan works similarly to that of the standard VA Home Loan.
 You don’t have to pay any money down.
 But, what makes the VA Construction Loan that much better, your lack of payment during the construction process.
 With a VA Construction Loan, you don’t pay anything until the day your house is move-in-ready.
 You don’t have to pay anything to the contractors.
-You don’t have to pay anything down on the land—if you’re buying it at the same time—which means, you’re not paying to not live in a house.
+You don’t have to pay anything down on the land—if you’re buying it simultaneously—which means you’re not paying to not live in a house.
 This is great for people who may already own a home.
 Because who wants to pay a mortgage, or even rent, at the same time as you’re paying for a house to be built.
 That’s a good way to stretch your finances thin.
 Plus, the ability to roll everything into one payment is awesome!
-Land, house, and construction all paid through your mortgage payment.
+Land, house, and construction are all paid through your mortgage payment.
 If you’re dealing with a lender who doesn’t do VA Construction Loans, like Lending Tree, they can still help you get through a standard VA Home Loan process, especially if you’ve already started with a short-term construction loan.
 NASB is another great lender to look at if you’re worried about the process of building a home.

 So, what exactly do you have to do to get a VA Construction Loan?
-Well, first you need to have a licensed and insured builder.
+Well, first, you need to have a licensed and insured builder.
 The builder also has to be an approved builder from the VA.
 Don’t worry; this isn’t very hard to deal with.
-You may be in a location that doesn’t have any VA approved builders.
+You may be in a location that doesn’t have any VA-approved builders.
 All they have to do is submit an application to the VA, simple as that.
 You can also look at the VA’s website here to find out if your builder is VA approved.